krishnaping99/Customer-Churn-Analysis/README.md

 * Learn how to apply row-level security to restrict data access based on user roles and geographical location.
 * Explore various data visualization techniques, including clustered bar graphs, column charts, donut charts, line graphs, matrices, and AI Smart narratives.
 * Gain hands-on experience in building interactive dashboards and reports to communicate data-driven findings effectively.

+## Key Concepts

+Four main key concepts were tackled in this project i.e Data Transformation, Data Modelling, Data Analysis and Data Visualizations.
+Brief details of each key concept are as follows:

+### Data Transformation: